kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ## Version History

+### v2.3 (September 2025)
+- Added new quest 'Medical Bay Murders: Bonus Mission' -  previously believed to be glitched and / or fixed in TSLRCM.
+- Updated 'Peragus' Route for 'Medical Bay Murders' Quest.
+- Total quests for Czerka Route is now 105 Quests.
+- Total quests for Ithorian Route is now 104 Quests.

 ### v2.2 (May 2025)
-- Updated Levelling Plan - Force Resistence at Level 8.
+- Updated Levelling Plan - Battle Meditation at Level 8.
-- Updated Levelling Plan - Battle Meditation at Level 11.
+- Updated Levelling Plan - Force Resistence at Level 11.
 - Updated Levelling Plan - Improved Energy Resistance at Level 13.
 - Updated Levelling Plan - Improved Battle Meditation at Level 14.
 - Added skippable trigger on Telos Station when heading to Exchange.
 (Thanks to Glasnonck's Walkmesh Visualiser, saves ~1s)